michaelenglert/docker.appd_agents/README.md

 # Introduction
 This Docker Image contains the AppDynamics Machine Agent and the Java Agent.
 # Build
-Use the [image.sh] Script to build the Docker Image.
+Use the [build.sh] Script to build the Docker Image.
 It will interactively ask for:
 * ```Version``` -  AppDynamics Agent Version.
 Is also used as tag for the image
 * ```Portal User``` - AppDynamics Portal User Name to download the agents.
 * ```Portal Password``` - AppDynamics Portal Password to download the agents.